zoeskan/MCB185/unit1-linux.md

 echo "path: $PATH"
 ```

-Save and then run as follows:
+Save the file.
+If you're using a Windows-based editor, it may have defaulted to
+inserted CRLF instead of LF.
+Make sure you have Unix line endings.
+Run as
+follows:

 ```
 sh 10env.sh